peterkuma/research/README.md

 ## Presentations

-- Kuma (2018), [Doctoral Confirmation Presentation: Assessment of Southern Ocean Clouds and Aerosol in General Circulation Models](presentations/Kuma (2018), Doctoral Confirmation Presentation: Assessment of Southern Ocean Clouds and Aerosol in General Circulation Models.pdf) (University of Canterbury)
+- Kuma (2018), [Doctoral Confirmation Presentation: Assessment of Southern Ocean Clouds and Aerosol in General Circulation Models](https://github.com/peterkuma/research/raw/master/presentations/Kuma%20(2018)%2C%20Doctoral%20Confirmation%20Presentation:%20Assessment%20of%20Southern%20Ocean%20Clouds%20and%20Aerosol%20in%20General%20Circulation%20Models.pdf) (University of Canterbury)
-- Kuma et al. (2017), [Assessment of Southern Ocean clouds and aerosols in the New Zealand Earth System Model using shipborne and ground-based observations](presentations/Kuma et al. (2017), Assessment of Southern Ocean clouds and aerosols in the New Zealand Earth System Model using shipborne and ground-based observations.pdf)
+- Kuma et al. (2017), [Assessment of Southern Ocean clouds and aerosols in the New Zealand Earth System Model using shipborne and ground-based observations](https://github.com/peterkuma/research/raw/master/presentations/Kuma%20et%20al.%20(2017)%2C%20Assessment%20of%20Southern%20Ocean%20clouds%20and%20aerosols%20in%20the%20New%20Zealand%20Earth%20System%20Model%20using%20shipborne%20and%20ground-based%20observations.pdf)

 ## Papers